Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 • Sit on the porch with a cup of coffee and talk about your day

 Whatever you choose, it will be worth it.
-TV in itself is not bad, but it may not be best for every spare second you have.
-First Corinthians 6:12 says “‘All things are lawful for me,’ but not all things are helpful.
-‘All things are lawful for me,’ but I will not be dominated any anything.”
+TV in itself is not bad, but it may not be the best for every spare second you have.
+1 Corinthians 6:12 says, “‘All things are lawful for me,’ but not all things are helpful.
+‘All things are lawful for me,’ but I will not be dominated by anything.”

 Share: